Courses That Include CPR Training

 - Dental teams, care home staff and community healthcare workers

-- Workplace First Aiders and managers who want to improve their emergency response
+- Workplace first aiders and managers responsible for emergency response

 Frequently Asked Questions About CPR Training

-Yes.
-All life support and CPR courses follow current Resuscitation Council UK (RCUK) guidelines, and where applicable are RCUK-approved.
-Training also supports compliance with CQC, HSE and GDC requirements for clinical governance and workplace safety.
+Courses follow current Resuscitation Council UK (RCUK) guidelines, and where applicable are RCUK-approved.
+Training supports compliance with regulatory requirements including CQC, HSE and GDC standards.

 Message Us — We’re Here to Help